 Blue Green Algae in Drinking Water

 Warm weather along with the right nutrients in lakes, such as phosphates from agricultural runoff, create a perfect environment for the growth of blue-green algae.
 Large areas of blue-green algae growth are known as harmful algal blooms (or HABs), which can create toxic concentrations of a chemical called cyanotoxin.
 Cyanotoxins are a group of chemical contaminants formed by blue-green algae.
 The most common type is microcystin, which is toxic to humans and animals.
-Municpal water treatment systems cannot always quickly and effectively treat microsystin in drinking water.
+Municipal water treatment systems cannot always quickly and effectively treat microcystin in drinking water.

 HABs have occurred across the globe from Lake Erie in the United States, to Lake Koetshuis in the Netherlands, to Lake Taihu in China.

 Exposure to unsafe levels of microcystin concentrations through drinking water or swimming, have been known to cause a wide range of symptoms including fever, headache and vomiting, as well as liver and kidney damage in more severe instances.

 The U.S. Environmental Protection Agency (EPA)’s recommended drinking water limit of microcystin for children under age 6 is 0.3 ppb (parts per billion).
 For everyone else, the drinking water limit is 1.6 ppb of microcystin.
 These U.S. EPA official health advisory levels for North America were determined in cooperation with Health Canada.
 In Europe, the water directive for microcystin in drinking water is 1,0 µg/L (ppb).